-Before you start searching for the perfect home, you need to calculate how much your weekly or monthly salary can spend on a mortgage payment.
-Once you have a figure in mind, you also need to consider how much it will cost to maintain an apartment, including standard monthly common charges or maintenance fees, repairs, taxes, and utilities.
+Before searching for your perfect home, you need to calculate how much your weekly or monthly salary can spend on a mortgage payment.
+Once you have a budget in mind, you also need to consider how much it will cost to maintain an apartment, including standard monthly common charges or maintenance fees, repairs, taxes, and utilities.
 Then, you have to factor in closing costs and your down payment, which can run from 10 percent to as much as 20 percent in the case of a co-op.

 What Credit Score Do I Need to Buy a Home?

 Fannie Mae and Freddie Mac both require a minimum FICO score of 620.
-You can have as low as a 580 FICO Score for an FHA Loan, which the Federal Housing Administration insure, providing you have a minimum 3.5% down payment, or a 500 FICO score if you can put down 10% of the purchase price.
+However, you can have as low as a 580 FICO Score for an FHA Loan, which the Federal Housing Administration insures, providing you have a minimum 3.5% down payment, or a 500 FICO score if you can put down 10% of the purchase price.
 If you are eligible for a VA loan, there is no minimum required score.